OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-storm-develop-csharp-event-hub-topology.md

         ConfigurationManager.AppSettings["EventHubName"],
         "true"));

-// Set hello bolt toosubscribe toodata from hello spout topologyBuilder.SetJavaBolt(
+// Set the bolt to subscribe to data from the spout topologyBuilder.SetJavaBolt(
     "eventhubbolt",
     constructor,